keithsm23/Perceptron-Feature-Scaling-Tutorial/README.md

-# Perceptron-Feature-Scaling-Tutorial
-A tutorial on how feature scaling impacts Perceptron performance.
 # Perceptron Feature Scaling Tutorial

 This repository contains the code and materials for a tutorial on how feature scaling impacts the performance of the Perceptron algorithm.